UniOfGreenwich/ELEE1171_Exercises/content/Introduction/Introduction.md

 <tr>
 <td>

-The mdBook accessed outside of blackboard and is mobile and tablet friendly. :
+The mdBook accessed outside of Moodle and is mobile and tablet friendly. :
 - [https://uniofgreenwich.github.io/ELEE1171_Execises/](https://uniofgreenwich.github.io/ELEE1171_Execises/Introduction.html)
 - Or scan the QR code on the right:
 </td>